Stabilizing the Splits through Minimax Decision Trees: Introduction

 \section{Introduction}

 Tree-based predictors are classical non-parametric learners, from early systems such as THAID to the CART formalization \citep{morgan1973thaid,breiman1984classification}, with surveys charting both breadth and limitations \citep{gordon1984almost,loh2014fifty} and recent work revisiting large-scale aspects \citep{klusowski2024large}.
 A persistent and practically important pathology of single-tree greedy splitting is the \emph{end-cut preference} (ECP): standard impurity/variance criteria favor splits near node boundaries, especially under weak or no signal.
 ECP has long been observed empirically \citep{morgan1973thaid,torgo2001study,su2024smooth,wang2025study} and is now rigorously characterized in simple settings, where noisy directions drive splits toward extremes \citep{breiman1984classification,cattaneo2022pointwise}.
+A simple example of ECP is given by Figure \ref{fig:Comparison_different_trees-1} below; see also Figure \ref{fig:sine}.

 For a \emph{single} deep tree, ECP can be harmful: aggressive boundary splits create highly unbalanced children, amplify estimation noise, and can stall meaningful refinement along informative coordinates.
 However, \citet{ishwaran2015effect} argues that the same tendency can be \emph{beneficial} in \emph{deep random forests}: when a candidate split falls on a noise variable, an end-cut keeps one child large, preserving downstream sample size so later splits (possibly on strong variables) can recover the signal; even along strong variables, ECP-like behavior can be adaptive in regions with little local signal.
 Thus, while ECP degrades a single tree's stability, it may aid an ensemble by lowering tree correlation and enabling recovery via aggregation.
-At the same time, the forest setting introduces its own costs: ECP interacts with candidate-set multiplicity and variable-usage bias, skewing split frequencies and importance metrics, and further reducing model interpretability.
+At the same time, the forest setting introduces its own costs: ECP interacts with candidate-set multiplicity and variable-usage bias, skewing split frequencies and importance metrics, and further reducing model stability.
 Existing methods to mitigate ECP include the delta splitting rule \citep{morgan1973thaid}, regularization of node size \citep{torgo2001study}, and the Smooth Sigmoid Surrogate \citep{su2024smooth}.
 We refer to \citet{wang2025study} for a more comprehensive review of the ECP.

 As illustrated in Figure \ref{fig:Comparison_different_trees-1}, ECP arises from the greedy split search itself.
 At each node, the algorithm scans many thresholds and chooses the one with the largest impurity decay.
 Thresholds near the boundary isolate very few points; the sample mean of such a tiny child has a high variance, so even pure noise can create a large difference between child means and an inflated impurity reduction.
 Taking the maximum over many candidate cut-off points amplifies this selection bias---extremal thresholds are disproportionately likely to `win'.